adioshun/gitBook_DeepDrive/paper2017-squeezeseg.md

 		- all of which may **fail to generalize** and the latter of which require significant preprocessing.
 	- 단점 2: **Multi-stage pipelines** see aggregate effects of **compounded errors**, and classification or clustering algorithms in the pipeline above are **unable to leverage context**, most importantly the immediate surroundings of an object.
 	- 단점 3: Many approaches for ground removal rely on **iterative algorithms**
-		- such as RANSAC (random sampleconsensus) [5], GP-INSAC (Gaussian Process IncrementalSample Consensus) [2], or agglomerative clustering [2].
+		- `such as RANSAC (random sampleconsensus) [5], GP-INSAC (Gaussian Process IncrementalSample Consensus) [2], or agglomerative clustering [2]`.
 		- The **runtime** and **accuracy** of these algorithmic components depend on the quality of random initializations and, therefore,can be **unstable.**

-This instability is not acceptable for manyembedded applications such as autonomous driving.

-We takean alternative approach: use deep learning to extract features,develop a single-stage pipeline and thus sidestep iterativealgorithms.In this paper, we propose an end-to-end pipeline basedon convolutional neural networks (CNN) and conditionalrandom field (CRF).
+- 새로운 제안 `We takean alternative approach: `
+	- 딥러닝을 이용하여 특징 추출 `use deep learning to extract features,`
+	- 싱글 파이프라인을 이용하여 반복 알develop a single-stage pipeline and thus sidestep iterative algorithms.

+In this paper, we propose an end-to-end pipeline basedon convolutional neural networks (CNN) and conditionalrandom field (CRF).

 CNNs and CRFs have been successfullyapplied to segmentation tasks on 2D images [8], [9], [10],[11].